You've successfully subscribed to The Finbox Blog

 .
 3 min read

 What is the pe ratio?
 How to calculate it with the right formula?
 Why is it important?
 If you're looking for answers to these questions, you've come to the right place.
 In this article, you will learn everything you need to know about the price to earnings ratio.
-Furthermore, you will have access to an excel template with an example calculation that you can use you calculate the price to earnings ratio for any company.
+Furthermore, you will have access to an excel template that lets you calculate the pe ratio for more than 65,000 companies with just one click.

 What is the PE ratio?
 Is it important?